telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-album-details.md

 ---
 title: Display Album Details
+page_title: Display Album Details | Music Store Web App Tutorial
+description: "Learn how to display the album details in the Kendo UI Music Store Web Application sample project by using Telerik UI for ASP.NET MVC."
+slug: displayalbumdetails_muscistorewebapp_aspnetmvc
 position: 5
 ---

-# Display Album Details - Kendo UI Music Store
+# Display Album Details

 When an Album is clicked from any page, the album details are shown in a popup window.
 This window gives the user the ability to change the quantity, order and add the album to the cart.